• Europe

 Health IPCEI - PIIEC Santé

-The Important Project of Common European Interest (IPCEI) Health aims, in a post-coronavirus crisis context, to contribute to the strengthening of production capacities in the health field and to promote the competitiveness of European health industries.
+Health Important Projects of Common European Interest (IPCEI) aim, in a post-coronavirus crisis context, to contribute to the strengthening of production capacities in the health sector and to promote the competitiveness of European health industries.

 Following the Covid-19 crisis, the European Union launched several initiatives to strengthen the health sector, including developing new treatments for rare diseases, combating cancer, and preparing Europe for future emerging health crises.